 Moreover, learning is a continuous source of new mental entities, and linguistic communication, both spoken and written, is a great source of training in humans.
 If we assume that all mental entities are atomic, then we can introduce new mental entities into the theory only by new definitions; and a theory of this type becomes unmanageable.
 We might try to circumvent this difficulty by developing a theory in which mental entities will be composed of a few other mental entities.
 However, we know that only exceptionally an entity will be decomposed into a pure sequence of more simple ones.
-The rule is a decomposition into more simple mental entities and their relations; and we must be aware that these relations are often a by-product of the decomposition criteria.
-They are thus part of the mental activity of the observer, and we cannot consider them as being part of the mental activity of the observed subject.
+We typically have decomposition into more simple mental entities and relations among them.
+These relationships, however, are often a by-product of the decomposition criteria.
+They are thus part of the mental activity of the observer, and we cannot consider them as being part of the mental activity of the observet subject.
 We meet difficulties to integrate this approach with a physical description of the systems that we consider as doing mental activity.
-In particular, the occurrence of these entities and of their relations, and the conditions of their occurrence give rise to a rather intriguing theory.